Happy-Coders-Private-Limited/Wordpress-MSG91-OTP/readme.txt

 == Changelog ==

+= 2.3 =
+* Feature: Added 'otp_length' parameter to the MSG91 API call for dynamic OTP length.
+* Tweak: Updated plugin version to 2.3.

 = 2.2 =
 * Feature: Added setting to configure OTP length dynamically (4 or 6 digits).
 * Tweak: Updated plugin version to 2.2.